Design principles of transcription factors with intrinsically disordered regions: Results

 where $l_{{\rm orn},i}$ and $r_{{\rm orn},i}$ denote the segment length between two adjacent bound sites and the distance associated with their respective targets, respectively, and ``{\rm orn}'' represents the orientation of the given configuration (Supplementary S2).
 Equation~(\ref{eq:Q}) reduces to equation~\eqref{eq:1} when $n_t\!=\!n_b\!=\!1$.
 To substantially increase $Q$, the configuration that contributes the most to $Q$, would satisfy $(\mathcal{P}(E_B,d,d))^{n_b}\!\gg\!1$.
 Thus, the characteristic energy $E_{\rm th}$ could be estimated using the formula $\mathcal{P}(E_{\rm th},d,d) = 1$, resulting in:

 where $\phi\!=\!V_1^{1/3}/d$ represents the proportion of IDR targets within the antenna.
 Equation~\eqref{eq:E_TH} is a direct consequence of the energy-entropy trade-off.
-Increasing $\phi$ leads to a decrease in entropy loss due to binding the IDR, subsequently reducing the demands on binding energy.
-Given that $\phi\!\ll\!1$, $E_{\rm th}$ is much greater than $1k_BT$.
+Increasing $\phi$ leads to a decrease in entropy loss due to binding the IDR, subsequently reducing the demands on binding energy. \WJ{Given that $\phi^2=0.02$, $E_{\rm th}$ is about $8.5k_BT$}.
 The vertical dashed line in Fig.~\ref{Fig:affinity_ratio}{\bf d}, obtained from equation~\eqref{eq:E_TH}, effectively captures the region of significant increase for large values of $n_b$.
 Hence, we obtain the third design principle: $E_B>E_{\rm th}$, which ensures the significant binding advantage of TFs with IDRs.

-So far, we have found that the binding design principles for TFs with IDRs are as follows: $\bf{(i)}$ target distance $d$ should be as small as possible, $\bf{(ii)}$ IDR segment binding distance $l_0$ should be comparable to $d$, $\bf{(iii)}$ it is preferable to have fewer binding sites $n_b^*$ and binding targets $n_t^*$ as the binding strength $E_B$ increases, with $n_b^* \! \sim\! n_t^*$, and $\bf{(iv)}$ $E_B$ should be larger than a threshold (indicated by equation~\eqref{eq:E_TH}).
-The above principles have also been validated in scenarios involving Poisson statistics of binding site distances and target distances, thus indicating their robust applicability (Supplementary Fig.~S7). \\
+So far, we have found that the binding design principles for TFs with IDRs are as follows: $\bf{(i)}$ target distance $d$ should be as small as possible, $\bf{(ii)}$ IDR segment binding distance $l_0$ should be comparable to $d$, $\bf{(iii)}$ it is preferable to have fewer binding sites $n_b^*$ and binding targets $n_t^*$ as the binding strength $E_B$ increases, with $n_b^* \! \sim\! n_t^*$, and $\bf{(iv)}$ $E_B$ should be larger than a threshold that solely depends on the proportion $\phi$ of IDR targets within the antenna, as indicated by Eq.~\eqref{eq:E_TH}.
+In our estimation, with $\phi^2 = 0.02$, we obtain $E_{\rm th} \approx 8.5k_BT$.
+The above principles have also been validated in scenarios involving Poisson statistics of binding site distances and target distances, thus indicating their robust applicability (Supplementary Fig.~S6). \\